laneboysrc/rc-light-controller/doc/sbus-protocol.md

-# Inverted SBUS
+# S.Bus

 S.Bus is a proprietary protocol developed by Futaba.
 (Dead link: https://www.futabarc.com/sbus/index.html)

 S.Bus2 is an extension that supports telemetry.

-Some receivers on the market now output an "inverted SBUS" signal.
+Some receivers on the market output an "inverted SBUS" signal.
+However, it seems that those receivers are not suitable for RC cars as they only have S.Bus / Inverted S.Bus output and no traditional PWM servo output.

+For the light controller it only makes sense to implement standard S.Bus, which is supported by Futaba and FrSky receivers.

-## Inverted SBUS, as LANE Boys RC understands it
+## S.Bus, as LANE Boys RC understands it

 (Source: https://quadmeup.com/generate-s-bus-with-arduino-in-a-simple-way/)

-The original S.Bus system uses an inverted UART signal (idle=low).
-The LPC812 and LPC832 do not support inverted UART, hence S.Bus can not be supported.

-However, "inverted SBUS" as output by some receivers uses the traditional UART polarity (idle=high), which can be used with the Light Controller.

-The Baudrate is 100000.
-This is a non-standard Baudrate, which is not supported by the WebUSB programmer or the CH340G chip in the USB-to-Serial dongle.
-This means that the test function can not be used with "inverted SBUS".

 * The serial port uses 100000 BAUD, 8 bits, even parity, 2 stop bits (!)
 * There is also a fast mode that uses 200000 BAUD, 8 bits, even parity, 2 stop bits (The light controller will not support this mode)
 * Packets containing servo information are sent at regular intervals of about 10-20ms (FrSky: 6ms Futaba/FrSky fast mode: 3ms)
 * When the connection with the Transmitter is broken, the receiver sets a FAILSAFE flag in the packet

 * A packet is always 25 bytes long and contains the following information:
     * 1 byte HEADER
     * 22 bytes payload for 16 servo channels (11 bits per channel)